albertjuhe/word2docbook/README.md

 ##Usage

 Execute word2docbook.bat wordfile, without extension.
-The process will take the document from the input folder and it will store the xml docbook output in the output folder.
+The process will take the document from the input folder and store it in xml docbook format in the output folder.

 In the template folder there is a file with the conversion instructions, template.xml.